Common court (Poland): Sąd rejonowy

-All such courts hear trials in at least three divisions (wydziały): a civil (cywilny), a criminal (karny) and a family and minors (rodzinny i nieletnich) one.
-In addition to that, the courts based in the cities that at the same time host a sąd okręgowy or other located in a city with powiat rights also include an economic (gospodarczy) division; and in most cases also a labour and social insurance (pracy i ubezpieczeń społecznych) division.
-If a dispute (e.g. between two companies or between an employer and an employee) occurs within the jurisdiction of a court without the relevant chamber, the case must be tried in the nearest court that includes it (as indicated by the minister of justice - this often happens to be the seat of the sąd okręgowy).
-Since 1 January 2020, some courts may also create an enforcement division (wydział egzekucyjny), dealing mostly with enforcing court's orders to seize assets in order to cover liabilities.
-Additionally, one of the two regional courts for Lublin additionally operates a nationwide civil division for cases filed using a simplified procedure of the electronic writ of payment (elektroniczne postępowanie upominawcze), regardless of the sum in dispute.
+All such courts hear trials in at least three divisions: a civil one (wydział cywilny), a criminal one (wydział karny) and that for family matters and minors (wydział rodzinny i nieletnich).
+The courts based in the cities which at the same time host a sąd okręgowy or are a city with powiat rights also include an economic division (wydział gospodarczy); and in most cases also a labour and social insurance division (wydział pracy i ubezpieczeń społecznych).
+If a dispute (e.g. between companies or parties to a work contract) occurs within the jurisdiction of a court without the relevant chamber, the case must be tried in the nearest court that includes it, which often is the seat of the sąd okręgowy.
+Some courts may also create an enforcement division (wydział egzekucyjny), dealing mostly with asset seizures in order to cover civil liabilities.
+Additionally, one of the Lublin's two trial courts operates a nationwide civil division that handles electronic writs of payment (elektroniczne postępowanie upominawcze) in a simplified procedure, for any amount.

-Most regional courts also have land and mortgage registry divisions (wydział ksiąg wieczystych), which record various transactions with respect to real estate and land titles.
-21 courts in largest cities additionally operate 27 (duplicate in the cases of the busiest courts) economic divisions designated specifically for maintaining the National Court Register (Krajowy Rejestr Sądowy), which is the company register for all companies except those formed under sole proprietorship, and 52 courts operate an information point providing access to and excerpts from data of the Register.
-These, however, they have been losing importance, as the Register may nowadays be searched online free of charge.
+Most regional courts also have real estate registry divisions (wydział ksiąg wieczystych), which record land titles, ownership of buildings and associated transactions.
+21 courts in largest cities additionally operate 27 (duplicate in the cases of the busiest courts) economic divisions designated specifically for maintaining the National Court Register (Krajowy Rejestr Sądowy), which is the company register for all companies except those formed under sole proprietorship.

-In addition, 11 courts (serving the cities where appeal courts are located) maintain also a further economic division, designated for operating the Register of Pledges containing entries on all registered pledges and voluntary liens granted on collaterals other than real estate, but ship mortgage and maritime liens are entered in a separate Registry of Ships.
-In addition, the Register of Pledges does not cover collaterals under tax liens, registered in the separate Register of Tax Liens operated by the National Revenue Administration.
+11 courts (serving the cities where appeal courts are located) also maintain a further economic division for operating the Register of Pledges, which contains entries on most pledges and liens on objects other than real estate.
+The Register of Pledges does not cover ship mortgages and maritime liens, listed in the court-maintained Registry of Ships, or tax liens, which has a dedicated register operated by the National Revenue Administration.